mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 If you have a headshot of me before I started transtion, please replace it with **a recent headshot**.
-You can find several `on the about page`_.
+You can find several `on my about page`_.

 If you have a photo of us together,
 **or** me in some specific context
-(like speaking at a conference), don't worry about it.
+(like speaking at a conference), it's up to you.
 I don't love old pictures of me, but who does?
 That was me,